codio-content/Coding_with_Java-File_handling/.guides/content/Challenge--Fixed-Length-Records-6c47.md

 {Check It!|assessment}(test-1456892332)

-You can open the file at any moment by clicking this link:
+To check your results, click the link below to open the file as specified in the file path:

 [Open empty.txt file](open_file challenges/fixed-length-record/empty.txt)